CivicActions/ssp-toolkit/docs/ssp.md

 ### Part b)

-#### Drupal specific control support
+#### CivicActions Responsibility

 CivicActions utilizes StatusCake for front line monitoring for real-time system status and events of the application.
+StatusCake can feed to the OpsGenie incident escalation system.